How Cal track star, mom survived sex trafficking

 When Deshae looks back, she does not dwell on the darkness.
 In fact, she considers herself fortunate.
 “The probability that I wasn’t sexually or emotionally abused is so slim,” she says.
 “In any other situation, it would have happened to me—but it didn’t.
 That fact, that my mom is still alive and healthy. . . it makes me very grateful.
 I’m very inspired by my mom, that she has the strength to share her story and help others learn about the issue and recover.
 I take pride in sharing my story.”

 That story—Deshae’s story—was shielded, for the most part, from the horrors in Vegas.
 But the effects of those years are evident.
 Today Deshae yearns to control every situation, which she attributes to her unstable surroundings growing up.
-For years, she was unable to fall asleep until her room was perfectly clean; she’s sure now that this has to do with seeing Daddy Kevin physically punish her mother if the labels in the pantry were left facing the wrong way.
+For years, she was unable to fall asleep until her room was perfectly clean; she’s sure now that this has to do with seeing Kevin physically punish her mother if the labels in the pantry were left facing the wrong way.
+Deshae has also worked on rekindling her relationship with her biological father, Keith Wise.

 Rebecca, for her part, is using her experiences to lead the fight against human trafficking.
 While there are few comprehensive statistics on the subject in the U.S., the Polaris Project, a non-profit, received 178,971 hotline alerts regarding instances of human trafficking between 2007 and ’17.
 Leave these borders and it gets more grim: The International Labour Organization estimates that 20.9 million people worldwide work in trafficked labor.
 In ’14, Rebecca started a non-profit, the Rebecca Bender Initiative, that helps survivors and works to combat future trafficking by educating law enforcement officials.
-She wrote a memoir, Road to Redemption, and she speaks at universities, community groups and academic conferences.
+She wrote a self-help book for survivors, Road to Redemption, and she speaks at universities, community groups and academic conferences.
 In ’09 she married Matthew Bender, a contractor whom she met at church, and together they’ve since had three children.
 Life is good, but Rebecca lives each day believing that Khaled and Kevin are free and still operating in the trafficking world.
 (Rebecca requested that aliases be used in this story, for fear of reprisal.
 SI did not reach out to Khaled or Kevin, at Rebecca’s request, to avoid retaliation.
 Their identities—and Rebecca’s story—were confirmed through court records and other public documents, and through interviews with the FBI agent on Kevin’s case and, in Kevin’s case, one of the other women in the house.)

 Through her foundation work, Rebecca is exposed to a spectrum of survival stories—those who end up addicted to drugs, those who end up being trafficked again, those who somehow bounce back and prosper.
 In Deshae’s case, Rebecca was her shield. “[Deshae] had a sense that the world isn’t safe, but that there are safe people,” says Dan Sartor, a clinical psychologist who specializes in trauma and who is familiar with Rebecca and Deshae’s story.
 “If you have a protective individual who can be a buffer, it can matter a lot.”
 Rebecca’s efforts to shield Deshae from the worst helped her to thrive once they escaped.
 There are plenty of recovery stories, but, Sartor says, it’s pretty rare for someone to recover as well and as far as Rebecca and Deshae have.